aws-samples/amazon-eks-security-immersion-day/content/6-network-security/2-vpc-lattice-service-access/4-multi-cluster-usecases/4-export-import-services/index.en.md

 kubectl --context $EKS_CLUSTER2_CONTEXT apply -f manifests/app4-v2-deploy.yaml
 ```

-With this new setup you should be able to rollout your application without downtime.
-If needed, you can still increase the terminationGracePeriodSeconds time, so that your application continue to respond while VPC lattice is removing it from the Targetgroup.
+With this new setup, you should be able to roll out your application without incurring downtime.
+If necessary, you can increase the terminationGracePeriodSeconds value, allowing your application to continue responding while AWS Cloud Map removes it from the Target Group.